Adam Hughes: 2010s

-In 2010, DC Comics published Cover Run: The DC Comics Art of Adam Hughes, a collection of Hughes' cover work for that publisher, arranged chronologically, with commentary by Hughes on each selected cover, as well as preliminary sketches.Carr, Alex (June 25, 2010) "Graphic Novel Friday: The DC Comics Art of Adam Hughes".
-Omnivoracious.
-The Amazon Book Review.
-Retrieved January 31, 2019.
+In 2010, DC Comics published Cover Run: The DC Comics Art of Adam Hughes, a collection of Hughes' cover work for that publisher, arranged chronologically, with commentary by Hughes on each selected cover, as well as preliminary sketches.

-In 2014 "She Lies at Midnite", an eight-page Batman/Catwoman story written and illustrated by Hughes using greytones, appeared in the sixth and final issue of the anthology miniseries Batman: Black and White.Cheng, Jennifer (February 10, 2014).
-"Batman: Black and White #6".
-CBR.com.
+In 2014, "She Lies at Midnite", an eight-page Batman/Catwoman story written and illustrated by Hughes using greytones, appeared in the sixth and final issue of the anthology miniseries Batman: Black and White.

-On July 20, 2016 Archie Comics published the first issue of Betty and Veronica, a three-issue miniseries written and illustrated by Hughes.
+On July 20, 2016, Archie Comics published the first issue of Betty and Veronica, a three-issue miniseries written and illustrated by Hughes.
 In the series, best friends and rivals Betty Cooper and Veronica Lodge find themselves at odds over the fate of the town's hangout, Pop's Chocklit Shoppe, with the entire town divided on the matter.
-Hughes' intention was to make the characters timely and relevant, and although Hughes has stated that he favors Betty, he has also said that "Veronica Lodge is delicious good fun to write."
+Hughes' intention was to make the characters timely and relevant; although Hughes has stated that he favors Betty, he has also said that "Veronica Lodge is delicious good fun to write."

 On December 20, 2017 Dark Horse Comics published the 36-page Christmas special one-shot Hellboy: Krampusnacht, written by Hellboy creator Mike Mignola, and illustrated by Hughes.Arrant, Chris (December 18, 2017).
 "Hughes, Mignola & Hellboy Stuff Your Stocking With Krampusnacht".
 Newsarama.
 Retrieved January 8, 2018.
 Archived from the original on January 8, 2018.
 Although Hughes had previously done a Hellboy pinup in a Dark Horse anniversary comic, Krampusnacht marked Hughes' first time doing the interiors on a Hellboy story, and his first collaboration with Mignola.
 The book received mostly positive reviews.
 The following July, the book won the 2018 Eisner Award for Best Single Issue/One-Shot.

-In January 2019 DC Comics' solicitations for April indicated that it would publish a new collection of Hughes' work called Absolute Art of Adam Hughes, which features the full content of Cover Run, plus more than 100 additional covers with new commentary by Hughes, and a reuse of the cover of Cover Run.
+In January 2019, DC Comics' solicitations for April indicated that it would publish a new collection of Hughes' work called Absolute Art of Adam Hughes, which features the full content of Cover Run, plus more than 100 additional covers with new commentary by Hughes, and a reuse of the cover of Cover Run.
 The book's release date is November 13, 2019.